johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: false
   final: true
   commentary: |
     This is quite simply an assault on my ears.
 You can tell what they were trying to do, and then it just... well.
-Maybe I'm missing the point; or maybe it's just shit.
+Maybe I'm missing the point; or maybe it’s just shit.

-    I actually can't begin to articulate what's wrong here; it's out of era, the styling is all over the place, the weird audio tricks are so disjointed, the lyrics are utter bollocks.
+    I actually can't begin to articulate what’s wrong here; it’s out of era, the styling is all over the place, the weird audio tricks are so disjointed, the lyrics are utter bollocks.
 Just *NO*.
 ---

 Today, marks the release of the official 2015 Eurovision Song Contest album.
 With reading that, I'm sure you're already firing up Spotify, but wait!